msztolcman/smtpc/README.md

     python3 -m pip install smtpc

+If you want to install Jinja2 modules together for using extended templating features, install it like:

+    python3 -m pip install smtpc[extended]

 You can also use [pipx](https://pipxproject.github.io/pipx/) if you don't want to mess with system packages and install `SMTPc` in virtual environment: